• Skip to primary navigation

 Pound cake is made with buttermilk, flour, sugar, and lots of eggs.
 Made in a loaf pan, this cake bakes quickly.
 The finished cake is moist, tender, and absolutely scrumptious.
 Enjoy a slice with homemade compote or fresh fruit.

-If you love this pound cake, then you will love this Cherry Almond Snack Cake and Blueberry Crumb Cake too.
+If you love this pound cake, then you will love this Lemon Curd Cake and Triple Berry Cake with Buttercream Frosting too.

 Jump to: